Stefan-SB/UBeX_Assignment/README.md

   - `BP_StreetSuburban` handles endless street generation: when the player is within **240m** of the street end, it spawns another **120m** segment.
   - Ensure the NPC target destination (end of bike lane) works with continuous street generation.

-You are free to use any approach in solving these assignment.
+You are free to use any approach in solving this challenge.
 You are allowed to modify any existing features if you think it's necesary in achieving the objective.

 ### Coding Challenge 2: VR Level Transformation (on site)
 **Objective:** Convert the first-person level into a fully functional VR experience, preserving existing features while adapting UI and controls for VR.